claudiusask/foreman-katello/foreman-katello/STEP - 4 - Puppet Integration, Partition tables, Medium(Media).md

 So Instead of creating Medium and Partition Tables, it's better to use templates on VMware.
 We can create our own template(image) with Hashigroup Packer.
-After creating this template on VMware we can setup this for CLoud-init as per Foreman documentation.
+After creating this template on VMware we can setup this for Cloud-init as per Foreman documentation.

 # Setup Cloud-init for Image on VMware